microsoft/DiagManager/readme.md

 [forks]:https://github.com/Microsoft/DiagManager/network
 [issues]:https://github.com/Microsoft/DiagManager/issues

-Pssdiag/Sqldiag Manager is a graphic interface that provides customization capabilities to collect data for SQL Server using sqldiag collector engine.
+Pssdiag/Sqldiag Manager is a graphic interface that provides customization capabilities to collect data for SQL Server using [sqldiag collector engine](https://learn.microsoft.com/en-us/sql/tools/sqldiag-utility).
 The data collected can be used by [SQL Nexus tool](https://github.com/Microsoft/SqlNexus)  which help you troubleshoot SQL Server performance problems.

-This is the same tool Microsoft SQL Server support engineers use to for data collection to troubleshoot customer's performance problems.
+## Notice of Retirement
+The pssidag Configuration Manager utility is no longer in active development and will not receive future updates or enhancements.
+This decision was made because its functionality has been superseded by more modern solutions.
+We recommend using [SQL LogScout](https://github.com/microsoft/sql_logscout) as the preferred alternative for similar diagnostic and configuration tasks going forward.

 ## Installation